 Field Description Ext Debug Mask Mask for enabling or disabling the Debug/Trace prints in the RADIUS module.
-Maximum Number of Users Maximum number of User entries stored.
+Maximum number of User entries stored.
 The value of this object will be stored for the MemPool Initialization.

-Secure Backdoor Status Status of RADIUS Server Secure Backdoor.
+Field Description Secure Backdoor Status Status of RADIUS Server Secure Backdoor.
 If it is enabled allow noradius user to login with admin password otherwise it won't allow noradius user to login.
+Port Specify the RADIUS port number.
+Server Enabled Flag to denote whether the server is enabled or not.
+Acct Port Specify the RADIUS Accounting port number.
+Accounting Enabled Flag to denote whether the RADIUS Accounting is enabled or not.